Lorene Scafaria

-Lorene Scafaria (born May 1, 1978) is an American filmmaker, playwright, musician, and actress.
-She wrote and directed the films Seeking a Friend for the End of the World (2012), The Meddler (2015), and Hustlers (2019), as well as writing the film Nick & Norah's Infinite Playlist (2008).
+Lorene Scafaria (born May 1, 1978) is an American filmmaker and actress.
+She wrote and directed the films Seeking a Friend for the End of the World (2012), The Meddler (2015), and Hustlers (2019), and wrote the film Nick & Norah's Infinite Playlist (2008).

-Scafaria directed the Succession (2018–2023) episodes "Too Much Birthday", "Honeymoon States", and "Living+".
-She earned nominations for the Primetime Emmy Award for Outstanding Directing for a Drama Series for "Too Much Birthday" and "Living+", in addition to a nomination for the Directors Guild of America Award for Outstanding Directing – Drama Series for "Too Much Birthday".
+Scafaria's television work includes directing episodes of Succession, New Girl, and Childrens Hospital.
+She directed the Succession episodes "Too Much Birthday" (2021), "Honeymoon States" (2023), and "Living+" (2023), earning nominations for the Primetime Emmy Award for Outstanding Directing for a Drama Series for "Too Much Birthday" and "Living+", as well as a nomination for the Directors Guild of America Award for Outstanding Directing – Drama Series for "Too Much Birthday".

+Scafaria is also a singer, songwriter, and pianist who has released two albums of original songs called Garden Party and Laughter and Forgetting.
+Some of her songs have been featured in films such as Nick & Norah's Infinite Playlist and Whip It!
+(2009).

 Early life

 Scafaria was born in Holmdel, New Jersey, on May 1, 1978, the daughter of Gail (née Kiernan) and Joseph Scafaria (1939–2009).
 Her mother is a Canadian-American, while her father was an Italian immigrant from Gioia Tauro.
 She has a brother named Vincent.
 She became interested in writing when she began making a book report on a fake book every month in order to win Pizza Hut gift certificates from her school.
 By the age of 17, she had written and staged her first play in Red Bank, New Jersey.
 After graduating from Holmdel High School in 1995, she attended Lafayette College in Easton, Pennsylvania.
-Unable to afford the tuition fees, she soon transferred to Montclair State University in Montclair, New Jersey, where she earned a BA in English with a minor in theater.
+Unable to afford the tuition fees, she transferred to Montclair State University in Montclair, New Jersey, where she earned a BA in English with a minor in theater.